343GuiltySpark-04/cp2077-voiceswap/README.md

 Tool for automating the creation of AI voice-over mods for Cyberpunk 2077.

-> ⚠️ This project is rather experimental, don't expect it to be perfect!
+> ⚠️ This project is ~~rather~~ insanely experimental, don't expect it to be perfect!
 > It's usage and functionality may change as it's still in development.
->
-> **🔥 I am currently overhauling big parts of this project.
-Don't expect things to work at all.**
 > README is probably outdated too.
 Give me time!

-🗨️ [Join my Discord server](https://discord.gg/5mVrUh34Nd) for support and chat!
+> SFX and Grunts are shelved until I get my bearings.

 ## Requirements